Posted on :: Tags: , , , ,

 self.body += "</%s>" % (tag)

 Getting contents of a file in UTF-8 encoding is a common task.
-The following two functions retrieve and store the contents in UTF-8 by the codecs
+The following two functions retrieve and store the contents in UTF-8 using the codecs module.

 def get_content(filename):